Data Processing and Analytics Connection Profiles

 Managed Identity |

-Determines whether the Managed Identity is specified by the Managed Identity Client ID parameter.
-Toggle on this option when you use the Managed Identity authentication method and your Azure virtual machine has multiple Managed Identities. |
+Determines whether the managed identity is specified by the Managed Identity Client ID attribute.
+Toggle on this option when you use the Managed Identity authentication method and there are multiple managed identities defined on your Azure VM. |

 Managed Identity Client ID |